joaoventura/pybridge/README.md

 To build the pybridge shared library you will need to download the Crystax NDK from https://www.crystax.net/en/download.
 Open the `app/src/main/jni/Android.mk` file and change the `CRYSTAX_PATH` to match the path of your Crystax NDK installation.
-Finally, open the terminal and run `path/to/crystax/ndk-build`.
+Finally, open the terminal, cd to `app/src/main/jni`, and run `path/to/crystax/ndk-build`.
 You should have libcrystax, libpython3.5 and libpybridge in src/main/libs.

 Run the project in the Android Studio and you should see a `Hello Python 3.5` message in the screen.